Does Turmeric Help Repair Skin Barrier? Science Explained

 Increased sensitivity: Products that used to work now sting or burn.
 Skin reacts to temperature changes and minor irritants.

 Redness and irritation: Persistent redness, especially on cheeks.
-Skin looks inflamed without obvious cause.
+Skin looks irritated without obvious cause.

 Breakouts and texture issues: Damaged barriers can cause breakouts.
 Skin overproduces oil to compensate for moisture loss.